copperwater/xNetHack/doc/xnh-changelog-9.0.md

   - The Monk goal level is a chamber, smaller, walled in, and with several wings.
 It contains mostly the same enemies as the former goal level, but does not contain any lava.
+  - The Monk quest text is now fully unique and does not contain any more copy-pasted lines from the Priest quest text.
+  - The Monk quest is only counted as completed when you return to the quest leader having killed Master Kaen, not merely by returning the Eyes of the Overworld.
   - The 5 random comestibles in a chest on the Monk quest start level are replaced with 4 food rations.
   - Master Kaen can phase through walls and boulders, and casts summon